martinthomas/annx-doc/index.md

 # Welcome to Annx - the Ring Announcement App

-## Quick Intro:
+## Quick Intro

-The Ring Announcment App was created to keep people at turnaments updated as new announcements are made during the day.
+The Ring Announcement App (or Annx) was created to keep people at tournaments updated as new announcements are made during the day.
 If you have [Annx](http://annx.ninjaarmy.net) on your screen, it will update every time a new announcement is made.
 Simple enough?

 What kind of tournaments?
 Annx was created for the [ATA](https://www.atamartialarts.com/) competitors and their families attending taekwondo tournaments in North Texas.